Individual Therapy

 Individual Psychotherapy Techniques

 Individual therapy encompasses various techniques tailored to a person’s needs.
-My practice is integrative, meaning that instead of focusing on one individual therapy approach, I borrow from many approaches and braid them together for the most effective course of treatment to help you meet your goals.
+My practice is integrative, meaning that instead of focusing on one individual approach, I borrow from many approaches and braid them together for the most effective course of treatment to help you meet your goals.
 Here are some of my more commonly used individual therapy techniques:

 1. Cognitive Behavioral Therapy (CBT): This type of individual psychotherapy focuses on identifying and changing negative thought patterns and behaviors contributing to distress and lack of contentment.
 CBT is a relatively fast and scientifically proven method of reducing anxiety and improving mood.
 It requires some homework on your part.